Game Editor

 Game vs. business-wide logic

 This page is about logic for one room.
-Business-wide rules — opening and closing schedules, lobby lighting and music, signage, reactions to business-wide hardware — live in System → Automations and Scenes and are always available, regardless of which rooms are running.
+Business-wide rules — opening and closing schedules, lobby lighting and music, signage, reactions to business-wide hardware — live in System → Logic and are always available, regardless of which rooms are running.
 A good test: if the rule depends on a specific room’s puzzles, props, or timer, build it here; if it’s about the building, build it in System.

 Automations: the three columns